ryanrolds/screeps-bot-choreographer/README.md

 * Always be building maximum allowed Extensions
 * Always place your Turrets in your spawn rooms
 * Build Containers near Spawners, will be used as buffer and trigger spawning of Distributors
-* Build Storage when permitted, will triggers spawning of Distributors (specialized Spawner haulers)
+* Build Storage when permitted, will triggers spawning of Distributors (specialized Colony core haulers)

 ### Defense